A Brief Overview of the CDL License Tiers

 Additional Endorsements

 These DCL license tiers are great, as they cover various vehicles, but they don’t include everything.
 Sometimes, you need special endorsements proving you can drive under special conditions.
 Some common endorsements include tanks, which allow you to drive with liquid cargo, or hazardous materials endorsements, which allow you to drive vehicles containing dangerous cargo.
-These are extra options drivers can get to augment their CDL.
+These are extra options drivers can get to augment their CDL, depending on their type of truck driving job.

-This guide should help you understand the options out there when it comes to the CDL tiers.
+This guide should help you understand the options out there before trying to get a CDL.
 Knowing more about these tiers will help you pick the right one for your drivers or help drivers understand what license they need for themselves.